Aleksandar Langović

-Aleksandar Langović (Александар Ланговић; born February 19, 2001) is a Serbian professional basketball player for Twarde Pierniki Toruń of the Polish Basketball League (PLK).
+Aleksandar Langović (Александар Ланговић; born February 19, 2001) is a Serbian professional basketball player who last played for Twarde Pierniki Toruń of the Polish Basketball League (PLK).

 Early career

 Langović joined the youth teams of Mega Basket in 2015.
 In August 2018, he participated at the Basketball Without Borders Europe camp in Belgrade, Serbia.
 Langović was selected to the all-tournament team for the 2018–19 season of the Next Generation Tournament.
 He played a key role in Mega reaching the championship game with 12.0 points, 5.3 rebounds and 2.3 assists per game.

 Professional career

 Prior to the 2018–19 ABA League First Division season, Langović was promoted to the Mega Bemax first team.
 Also, he was added to OKK Beograd team for the 2018–19 Basketball League of Serbia season as a two-way affiliate player.
 On April 18, 2018, he made his OKK Beograd debut and the first career start in a road win against Dunav with 9 points, 6 rebounds, and 1 assist.

 On 18 June 2021, Langović was loaned out to Podgorica.

 On August 8, 2023, he signed with Spójnia Stargard of the Polish Basketball League (PLK).

 On June 25, 2025, he signed with Twarde Pierniki Toruń of the Polish Basketball League (PLK).